drewww/breach/docs/plan.md

    - make the shift-roll instant?

    DONE -- propagate the damage collapse into the prediction phase, not just the application phase.

+# TUTORIAL

+What topics do we cover?

+Movement Basics (no dash)
+   - go from A to B.
+   - what do we want the to learn? that the world advances on movement.
+   - so we need something the player can see that's moving.
+Maybe it's just a 180 bounce robot that is patrolling the area "outside?"
+      - like a room with a glass boundary and bots patrolling outside.
+   - do we have an "interact" button? in the past we had "bump" door but so far that's not in the game
+   - so, no.
+   - after you move successfully to a few "target" points, transition out.
+Movement (BLINK)
+   - a "laser" that toggles on and off in a doorway, so you have to learn "wait" to time it right?
+      - this is better as a "roll" effect actually.
+   - [TODO] some energy or cooldown system. try CD first.
+      - [TODO] build CD system I guess
+Pushing
+   - Some sort of melee attack?
+Bump??
+   - what threat is there to you? one-on-one you just win, probably, if you have a 1 damage melee with 2 push.
+   - but that's okay. if you learned about positioning them into walls, that's cool.
+   - then you give people a gun.
+   - [THINK] push needs to remove movement intent, I think -- otherwise they just move right back again which feels weird.
+   - this teaches "KILL" indicator.
+      - [THINK] which we may want to move down into the actual actor space instead of above?
+   - 1v1 bump melee
+   - 1v2 bump melee
+   - 1v4 bump melee

+Ranged
+   - give a pistol
+   - give a shotgun
+   - reach reload
+      - [TODO] reload animation messages
+      - [TODO] give people infinite ammo

+environmental
+   - put barrels in the space - ramp up difficulty`

+Intents
+   - how to teach "wait"? -- delay this until combat. it's about manipulating space more. let someone walk toward you then you bop them

+   Development Sequence:
+      - [TODO] Prefab loading
+         - [TODO] Make a basic room.
+      - [TODO] Simple system that reacts to movements
+      - [TODO] A dialog system on screen. (put it on top, move the other UI elements to the bottom.)
+      - ...

+What are our goals?
+   - deliver SOME vibes
+      - a title screen
+         - some notion of different modes
+      - a "contract" screen
+   - a tutorial for playtesting purposes
+      - movement legibility (no net new work, until doing the "fancy" movement model)
+      - mouse controls (no net new work)
+      - weapon selection
+         - [TODO] a list of equipped weapons
+            - fit it in along the bottom.
+      - [TODO] a way to load a prefab world
+      - [TODO] a way to display messages from the UI on screen.
+         - first just drop it along the top.
+      - [TODO] some tutorial system.
+         - this is a big design question. what's a simple way to do this? in the past we did a basic trigger system. what do I want to be able to do?
+         - trigger messages at certain spaces in the world is the bare minimum. but this was not ... great. people got confused a lot.
+         - the ability to edit world state
+            - give the player an item
+            - reset actors
+         - respond to world state, i.e. if you kill an enemy successfully trigger a messages
+         - this may be a custom system for the first pass. just plug into the various listeners and trigger stuff custom.
+            - eventually may develop some sort of structural representation of it.
+         - some "reset" target that puts the world back in proper states
+            - I think in practice we use this as a series of prefabs that we just reload into the world at transition points.
+            - but we make it look relatively clean by using the same "space"

 # PREDICTION